Union State: Renewed interest

-2022 Russian invasion of Ukraine
+Russo-Ukrainian war

 Following the 2022 Russian invasion of Ukraine, part of which was staged from Belarus' territory, Russia and Belarus came under sanctions and boycotts.
 On 3 March, Belarusian president Alexander Lukashenko said he stood fully behind Russian president Vladimir Putin's campaign in Ukraine as part of Belarus's longstanding commitment to the Union State with Russia.
-On 14 March, Russian Prime Minister Mikhail Mishustin met with Belarusian Prime Minister Roman Golovchenko in Moscow, telling reporters that they "coordinated measures to protect our economic security and the technological sovereignty of Russia and Belarus" and "consider it necessary to strengthen integration in the Union State".
+On 14 March, Russian prime minister Mikhail Mishustin met with Belarusian prime minister Roman Golovchenko in Moscow, telling reporters that they "coordinated measures to protect our economic security and the technological sovereignty of Russia and Belarus" and "consider it necessary to strengthen integration in the Union State".
 On 18 March, the Russian government announced that all restrictions on the movement of citizens between Russia and Belarus would be lifted.
 On 1 July 2022, Russian President Vladimir Putin announced that the "unification" process has been accelerated to alleviate the economic damage of the sanctions.

 In October 2022, following the September 2022 mobilisation of reservists in Russia, a contingent of approximately 9,000 Russian soldiers arrived in Belarus.
 According to the Belarusian ministry of defence the purpose of this deployment was to create a "regional military grouping" of the Union State.
 In the same month it was announced that Russian air forces were patrolling the borders of the Union State in Belarus.

 2023 nuclear deterrence

 In an interview aired by Russia's state television in late May 2023, Lukashenko stated that other countries who were willing to join the Union State would be given nuclear weapons: "If someone is worried ... (then) it is very simple: join in the Union State of Belarus and Russia.
 That's all: there will be nuclear weapons for everyone."
-This was just a few days after he had confirmed that the movement of some of Russia's tactical nuclear weapons to Belarus had begun and the Russian Defence Minister had said he was signing documents concerning the procedure for storing tactical nuclear weapons in Belarus, the plan for which had first been announced by Putin in March.
+This was just a few days after he had confirmed that the movement of some of Russia's tactical nuclear weapons to Belarus had begun and the Russian defence minister had said he was signing documents concerning the procedure for storing tactical nuclear weapons in Belarus, the plan for which had first been announced by Putin in March.

 25th anniversary of the Treaty on the Creation of the Union State

-On 6 December 2024, coinciding with the 25th anniversary of the Treaty on the Creation of the Union State, signed on December 9, 1999, at a meeting of the Supreme State Council of the Union State, the Russian President Vladimir Putin and his Belarusian counterpart Alexander Lukashenko expanded the defense and security cooperation between the two countries by signing the Russia-Belarus Treaty on security guarantees within the Union State.
+On 6 December 2024, coinciding with the 25th anniversary of the Treaty on the Creation of the Union State, signed on December 9, 1999, at a meeting of the Supreme State Council of the Union State, the Russian president Vladimir Putin and his Belarusian counterpart Alexander Lukashenko expanded the defense and security cooperation between the two countries by signing the Russia-Belarus Treaty on security guarantees within the Union State.

+Abolition of roaming charges

+Effective 1 March 2025, Belarus and Russia abolished mobile roaming surcharges under a "comfortable tariffs" regime, providing subscribers with guaranteed quotas of monthly voice minutes and mobile data at domestic rates when in the other country.